Bahmni/bahmni-reports/README.md

 ### SNOMED Integration Support

-bahmni-reports also integrates with SNOMED for descendant based reporting by looking up terminology server.
+bahmni-reports also integrates with SNOMED for descendant-based reporting by querying the terminology server.
 More details can be found in [this](https://bahmni.atlassian.net/wiki/spaces/BAH/pages/90472551/Reports) Reports documentation and also [this](https://bahmni.atlassian.net/wiki/spaces/BAH/pages/3132686337/SNOMED+FHIR+Terminology+Server+Integration+with+Bahmni) Wiki link

+### Integration of Third-Party Extensions

+Discover how bahmni-reports effortlessly integrates third-party extensions.
+Check [this](https://bahmni.atlassian.net/wiki/spaces/BAH/pages/3230760978/SNOMED+to+ICD10+Mapping) documentation for details.